amangup/coding-bootcamp/README.md

 ```
 Enter your password when asked.

-2. Run `python3 -V` to check verify python is working.
+2. Run `python3 -V` to verify python is working.

 ### Installing PyCharm